 Martinsville is a somewhat small city located in the state of Indiana.
 With a population of 11,690 people and four constituent neighborhoods, Martinsville is the 69th largest community in Indiana.

 Unlike some cities, Martinsville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Martinsville are a mix of both white- and blue-collar jobs.
 Overall, Martinsville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Martinsville who work in office and administrative support (14.18%), sales jobs (13.39%), and food service (10.81%).
+There are especially a lot of people living in Martinsville who work in office and administrative support (14.57%), sales jobs (12.55%), and food service (9.90%).

 Being a small city, Martinsville does not have a public transit system used by locals to get to and from work.

-The per capita income in Martinsville in 2010 was $18,457, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $73,828 for a family of four.
+The per capita income in Martinsville in 2010 was $18,481, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $73,924 for a family of four.
 However, Martinsville contains both very wealthy and poor people as well.

 The people who call Martinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Martinsville include English, Irish, French , and Italian.

 The most common language spoken in Martinsville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Other Asian languages.